-Throughout my life I’ve been a nomad and seeker.
-Painting landscapes is my way of deepening and extending my roots, reorganizing my travels, and interpreting nature.
+Throughout my life, I’ve been a nomad and seeker.
+Painting landscapes is my way of deepening and extending my roots, reorganizing my travels and interpreting nature.
 I am partially an imprint of indigenous lands and a creator of my own terrain.
 Born in Brazil, I was raised in the war-torn coasts of the Middle East.
 I live with collective narratives of roaming those shared grounds.
-The landscape is our body: our forebear, our womb, our origin and destination.
+The landscape is our body: our forebear, our womb, our origin, and our destination.
 I paint the Earth to capture the world and use pigment to create my chosen native land.
 It breathes with me as I work.
 My process entails layering, pouring, dripping, spilling, erasure, and mark-making.
 I transform surfaces and images as they emerge and solidify, then alter again as the piece is molded, exposing the rich soil of the under-paint.
 My impulses to both destroy and create are visible.
 Motherhood has taught me patience and the ability to see the earth in all its complex fertility.
 I travel with the canvas.
 From stained rags and torn discarded clothing there is an alchemical suggestion of women’s lives: their labor, abandonment, and recycled life and matter.
-My work alludes to the inner body and its paths and quests; it combines abstraction, and magical realism.
-Cracked, flooded and hybridized landforms in multiple climates are collective tales of migration in all their tragic and uplifting moments.
-Sunken houses, tent-specked mountains, cairns and rubble, wrecked trees, fauna and flora appear in flattened or skewed perspectives.
+My work alludes to the inner body and its paths and quests; it combines abstraction and magical realism.
+Cracked, flooded, and hybridized landforms in multiple climates are collective tales of migration in all their tragic and uplifting moments.
+Sunken houses, tent-specked mountains, cairns and rubble, wrecked trees, fauna, and flora appear in flattened or skewed perspectives.
 Trees can be anchors, and a prickly pear grows in snow.
 Conflict, renewal, and repair are synergistic.